Pomegranate: benefits, dosage, contraindications

 A Critical Evaluation of the Clinical Evidence for Pomegranate Preparations in the Prevention and Treatment of Cardiovascular Diseases

-Effect of pomegranate extract on blood pressure and anthropometry in adults: a double-blind placebo-controlled randomised clinical trial
+Effect of pomegranate extract on blood pressure and anthropometry in adults: a double-blind placebo-controlled randomized clinical trial

 Pomegranates ( Punica granatum ), kiwifruit ( Actinidia deliciosa ) and blood pressure: a pilot study